There’s no such thing as run-of-the-mill when it comes to luxury accommodation options in Brisbane.

 While the restaurant and shopping precinct within the Emporium complex is now more Guzman Y Gomez than Gucci, Tartufo is still its highly regarded Italian neighbour, and a short wander up the road will have you browsing Pottery Barn, sipping Campos coffee, and buying Ashton Kutcher’s favourite brownies at Dello Mano.

-For the fashion-forward traveller: Alex Perry Hotel and Apartments, Fortitude Valley
+4. Alex Perry Hotel and Apartments, Fortitude Valley

 Flamboyance in all the right places.
 When a fashion designer is behind the aesthetic, one would hope style would prevail.

 In the case of Australia’s Next Top Model judge and Mr Sunglasses, Alex Perry, his first foray into hotels, Alex Perry Hotel and Apartments, Fortitude Valley, would surely secure the model tick of approval.
 A GHD hairdryer and straightener sit hidden behind the mirrored bathroom cabinet, while a clothes steamer will have you red-carpet ready – after a stint at the rooftop pool, of course.

 The apartments themselves are spacious and inviting in textural neutrals with lashings of pewter and charcoal.
 From studio-style hotel rooms through to executive apartments, this is self-contained with style.

 5. Nightfall wilderness camp, Lamington National Park

 The opportunity for a wilderness massage, days spent lounging around in hammocks slung between trees, or taking one of the Scenic Rim’s top walks through the Lost World Valley means you can be as active or passive as you please.

 Luxury is ingrained from the wire-brushed timber floor to vintage bathtub and organic cotton bedding.
 You can self-cater or leave the menu up to hosts Heidi and Steve and enjoy their camp oven cuisine.
 Food is homegrown and meals are created using seasonal and organic produce.